abcdtree/Keyninja_AirbnbApi/Airbnb_Api_Document.md

 return example: [UserOwnListingsExample.json](https://github.com/abcdtree/Keyninja_AirbnbApi/blob/master/UserOwnListingsExample.json)

-> how to differ primary_hosted and co-hosted listings:
+> **How to differ primary_hosted and co-hosted listings:**
 > If the user_id we used to call this api is different from the **user_id** attribute in the response, we could know this listing is co-hosted by the authorized user we used to call the api.
-> _In the api response of getOwnListings, there will be an attribute named as **hosts**.
+> In the api response of getOwnListings, there will be an attribute named as **hosts**.
 If the listing is hosted by multiple hosts, all hosts will be listed in this attribute.
-What's more, another attribute names as **primary_host** will list the unique primary host. _
+What's more, another attribute names as **primary_host** will list the unique primary host.

 ### getReservations
 Returns a list of reservations